arcdale/arcdale.github.io/index.md

 - Left-handed / right-handed landscape modes
   - select the landscape layout most suited to your dominant hand

-- Local regional decimal separator can be overriden in settings
+- Local regional decimal separator can be overridden in settings

 - iPad version adds
   - statistical functions